Stylianos Gonatas: Later political career

 After his service as Prime Minister, Gonatas resigned his commission in the army.
 In the same year, a Republic was proclaimed and the legislature expanded to include a second house: the Senate.
 Gonatas ran for and was elected to the Senate as a Liberal in the 1929 election representing Attica and Boeotia.
 He was re-elected and later served as President of the Senate from 1932 to its dissolution in 1935.

 During the Nazi Occupation of Greece, Gonatas was imprisoned in the Haidari concentration camp for four months.
 After the German withdrawal, Gonatas was freed and re-entered political life.
 When he quarrelled with Themistoklis Sophoulis, the leader of the Liberal Party, he formed his own party, the Party of National Liberals (Κόμμα Εθνικών Φιλελευθέρων) which contested the 1946 general election in coalition with the conservative People's Party.
 Gonatas' party elected 30 members of Parliament.
 Having joined forces with the monarchist party, Gonatas committed himself to support the restoration of the monarchy in the 1946 plebiscite, which restored King George II to the throne.

 In the Konstantinos Tsaldaris government from 1946–1947, he served as Minister for Public Works.
 In the 1950 general election, Gonatas' party first allied with Napoleon Zervas' National Party of Greece but when he was discredited for his collaboration with the Nazis, Gonatas decided to run in coalition with the Liberal Party.
 In this election, for the first time in his political career, Gonatas was not elected.

 He never sought public office again; continuing only to serve as former Prime Ministers did on the Crown Council advising the King until his death on March 29, 1966, in Athens.
+One of his last public appearances was in 1965, when as a former Premier he was invited to attend the Crown Council under the chairmanship of the 25-year-old King Constantine II, grandson and nephew of the two sovereigns General Gonatas had ousted some four decades earlier.